The Programs & Courses section provides information about the department's academic programs, including degree requirements and course offerings.

-If your site does not already have a Featured Courses page to display flyers from courses that you want to promote, request it from firstname.lastname@example.org.
-For examples see Slavic Languages & Literatures or CHID.
+If your site does not already have a Featured Courses page to highlight courses that you want to promote, request it from email@example.com.
+For examples see Scandinavian Studies or CHID.
+Simply add a Promo Image to a course section and it will appear on the featured courses page.
 You can also use your site's front page slideshow or highlight boxes to promote courses.
-Simply add a flyer to a course section and it will appear on the featured courses page.

 The Canvas Syllabus Description for each course will automatically appear if it is available.
 We strongly recommend adding descriptions in Canvas and making them public because they have wider visibility than descriptions entered on department sites.
 Students can see them in MyPlan, the main tool they use for discovering courses.
 If desired, additional details can be added on the department site that are not included in the Canvas description.